mysterycodesociety/sinatra-app/serve_your_data.md

 ```

 Let's use a tool called `pry` that will allow us to stop code in the middle of executing so that we can play with ruby and inspect it.
 It's something we would never use in production, but we can use it while we're developing.
-Add a `binding.pry` line fo code inside that route.
+Add a `binding.pry` line of code inside that route.

 ```
 # routes.rb - continued